SAP/spartacus-docs/_pages/install/smartEdit-setup-instructions-for-spartacus.md

       }
    ```

-1. Add the SmartEdit configuration to your application if you want to replace the default one:
+1. Update the SmartEdit configuration in your application if you want to replace the default values, which are shown in the following example:

-   A new configuration is introudced in the SmartEdit library.
-The default value of the configuration is this:

    ```ts
    export const defaultSmartEditConfig: SmartEditConfig = {